 Respect for the natural world and environmental stewardship are core values and will be expressed, in the coming years, through an edible schoolyard gardening program, and a focus on sustainable practices.

 Children learn real-life tasks such as housekeeping, cooking, knitting, crocheting, and gardening.

 Technology is de-emphasized in the early years at school and at home.
 Parents of enrolled children are encouraged to greatly limit their children’s exposure to computers, TV, and video games.

 Spanish instruction begins in kindergarten and continues through the grades.

 Teachers follow their students from 1st - 5th and 6th - 8th grade.
 This allows teachers to develop a stronger relationship with their students and develop a curriculum based on their students’ needs and strengths.

-Main lessons include all traditional subjects and are typically taught in 3 to 6 week blocks, thereby allowing children to gain a deep and personal relationship with the material and therefore retain it longer.
+Main lessons include all traditional subjects and are typically taught in 3 to 4 week blocks, which allows for depth of instruction and enriching activities.

 Peace Valley Charter School is organized as an Idaho nonprofit corporation and is authorized by the Idaho Public Charter School Commission.

-An eleven member Governing Council manages the school direction.
-The Council meets on a monthly basis throughout the year and is an open public meeting.
+A Governing Council provides school oversight.
+The Council meets on a monthly basis throughout the year and is a public meeting.